 Nexus Mobile Phones

 There have been a number of Nexus branded phones released over the years, but none of them have been aimed at the mass market.
-The old models include the Nexus One, Nexus S and Galaxy Nexus but these were quickly rendered obsolete by the indroduction of the Nexus 4 towards the end of 2012.
+The old models include the Nexus One, Nexus S and Galaxy Nexus but these were quickly rendered obsolete by the introduction of the Nexus 4 towards the end of 2012.
 Since then the Nexus brand has gone from strength to strength with more and more converts to pure Android snapping up the latest models.

 The Nexus 4 smart phone is a 4.7″ screen mobile phone from LG.
 A large, beautiful screen makes this a fantastic device for browsing, watching videos and playing games, but by being slim and light it won’t be a burden in your pocket.